 Epidemiology of Esophageal Stricture

-The USA statistics witness that 40% of the adult population suffers from gastroesophageal reflux; moreover, 7% to 23% of untreated patients with reflux disease are exposed to the development of esophageal stricture.
-Furthermore, up to 80% of esophageal strictures are the consequence of gastroesophageal reflux; after surgery strictures make up to 10%; less than 5% of all cases refer to corrosive strictures of the esophagus.
+The USA statistics report that 40% of the adult population suffers from gastroesophageal reflux; moreover, 7% to 23% of untreated patients with reflux disease are exposed to the development of esophageal stricture.
+Furthermore, up to 80% of esophageal strictures are the consequence of gastroesophageal reflux; after surgery strictures make up to 10%; less than 5% of all cases are attributed to corrosive strictures of the esophagus.

-The data for the US have become more or less promising since 1989, when proton pump inhibitors (PPIs) were administered for the first time.
+The data for the US have improved since 1989, when proton pump inhibitors (PPIs) were administered for the first time.

 Age, gender and race

-Whites are more susceptible to peptic strictures than colored or Asian people; there are 10 times as many sufferers amongst the former ones as in the latter group of the population.
-Nevertheless, this evidence is really controversial as there is relative frequency of occurrence of esophageal strictures in colored people (black and non-Hispanic whites) was detected; both had almost the same rate.
+Whites are more susceptible to peptic strictures than colored or Asian people; there are 10 times as many sufferers amongst the former ones as in the latter groups of the population.
+Nevertheless, this evidence is controversial as the relative frequency of esophageal strictures in colored people (black and non-Hispanic whites) was almost the same.

 Men are more exposed to peptic strictures than women in the correlation 2:1 or 3:1.

-The older the patients are, the bigger the probability of contracting the condition there is as long exposure to the acidic components of the gastric juice leads to esophageal stricture.
+The older the patients, the higher the probability of contracting esophageal strictures because the conditions leading to exposure to the acidic components of the gastric juice has persisted for a longer period of time.